aad1416/animate-svg-layers/README.md

 2. Copy your SVG code.

 3. Open "animate.svg.layers.exe" (https://github.com/aad1416/animate-svg-with-layers/releases).
-      * Notice: if you have Python3 in your computer, you can run "animate svg layers.pyw" too.
+      * Notice: if you have Python3 on your computer, you can run "animate svg layers.pyw" too.

 4. Your animated SVG code is ready, just like that! also code is minified, so copy it and paste in your HTML or in your SVG file.